pbiggar/phc/doc/manual/runningphc.rst

 We describe how to create and install an extension using the C code generated by |phc|.
-While we give an overview of creating extensions, significantly more detail can be found in the `Zend Extension Writing Tutorial <http://devzone.zend.com/node/view/id/1021>`_ and in `Extending and Embedding PHP <http://www.amazon.com/dp/067232704X>`_.
+While we give an overview of creating extensions, significantly more detail can be found in the
+`Zend Extension Writing Tutorial <http://devzone.zend.com/node/view/id/1021>`_ and in
+`Extending and Embedding PHP <http://www.amazon.com/dp/067232704X>`_.

 To begin, create a new directory for the extension.
 We'll use :file:`ext/` in our example.
 Generate C code from :file:`helloworld.php` using |phc|.

 .. sourcecode:: bash

-   phc --generate-c helloworld.php > ext/helloworld.c
+   phc --extension=helloworld --generate-c helloworld.php > ext/helloworld.c

 Create a new file, :file:`ext/config.m4`, by copying the following, and